fabrikschleichach/BEXIS2_Documents/Manuals/Upload Data/Manual.md

 ![Help](https://github.com/BEXIS2/Documents/raw/master/Manuals/DCM/Images/help.png)   	Show help information.
 The button on the right top hides / shows all help information.

-There are some fields, e.g. *Identifier*, that cannot be selected because they are set automatically by the system.
+Some fields, e.g. *Identifier*, cannot be selected because they are set automatically by the system.
 Other fields, e.g. *Publisher*, have a note: “If possible, use an entry from autocomplete list.”.
 In this case, you may only enter the first letter of the item and the system will automatically complete it.

 At the bottom of the page there is a button titled Validate, which can be used to check whether the required attributes have been filled in and the inputs match the expected data format.